ni/niveristand-ballard-arinc429-custom-device/Docs/User Guide/User Guide.md

 #### Scripting the Custom Device Configuration

 The Ballard ARINC 429 custom device includes a LabVIEW scripting API to configure the custom device programmatically.
 This allows users to parse an existing ARINC 429 database into a working custom device configuration without the need to create a Parameters file.
-It also allows importing a Parameters file programmaticaly instead of through System Explorer.
+It also allows importing a Parameters file programmatically instead of through System Explorer.

 To use the scripting API, the optional scripting package must be installed:
 `ni-ballard-arinc-429-veristand-20xx-labview-support`